 We needed much less wealth to retire than I previously thought if our savings were just parked in the right place.

 The best part of the book is that he discusses in detail the pros and cons of investing in either shares or property.
-While initially believing that investing in real estate was the best way forward, he came to the conclusion that investing in shares, either directly or through managed funds, was a better way.
+While initially believing that investing in real estate was the best way forward, he came to the conclusion that investing in shares, either directly or through managed funds, was a smarter choice.
+He illustrates this with data on historical returns, showing that the stock market often outperforms real estate over the long term.

 If you decide that you want to follow his lead, you may find the Financial Mappers’ blog, Controlling the urge to buy: Buy One, Throw One Out helpful in managing your spending.

-While young people will benefit from this book more, because they will have more time to invest.
-However, this book is a good read with lots of valuable information for anyone of any age or income.
+While young people will benefit from this book more because they will have more time to invest, this book is a good read with lots of valuable information for anyone of any age or income.
+It is packed with practical advice, relatable anecdotes, and actionable steps that can empower readers to take control of their finances.
+Whether you are just starting out or looking to enhance your financial strategy, Strong Money provides insights that are applicable to all.

 Glenis Phillips SF Fin – Good Financial Reads